MortalityReporting/RavenDocs/docs/source/userManual/importData.rst

 Raven allows users to import their own CSVs containing MDI case data, which are then mapped into FHIR and stored on the Raven FHIR Server database.
-To facilitate this process, Raven uses a curated `MDI CSV <MDI-CSV-Data>`__ schema which acts as a go between user data and FHIR.
+To facilitate this process, Raven uses a curated :ref:`mdi-csv` schema which acts as a go between user data and FHIR.
 This simplifies readying user data for conversion into FHIR and gives users ultimate control over ensuring the meanings of their fields are properly represented.